mongodb/mongo-php-library/src/Codec/architecture.md

 }
 ```

-## Using codecs
+## Built-in codecs

+By default, two codecs are provided: an `ArrayCodec` and an `ObjectCodec`.
+These two codecs are used to recursively
+encode and decode values in arrays and `stdClass` instances, respectively.
+When encoding or decoding an object,
+`ObjectCodec` only handles public properties of the object and ignores private and protected properties.

+## Future Work

+### Using Codecs

 The `MongoDB\Collection` class and all operations that work with documents now take a `codec` option.
-This can be
+This option is
-an instance of a `DocumentCodec` that will be used to encode documents (for insert and replace operations) and decode
-them into PHP objects when reading data.
+passed along to the various operations that already take a `typeMap` option.
+Collections only support a `DocumentCodec`
+instance to guarantee that data always encodes to a BSON document and decodes to a PHP object.

+All operations that return documents will use the codec to decode the documents into PHP objects.
+This includes
+the various `find` and `findAndModify` operations in collections as well as the `aggregate` and `watch` operations in
+collections, databases, and the client object itself.

+When writing data, any operation that takes an entire document will use the codec to automatically encode the document.
+This is limited to `insertOne`, `insertMany`, `replaceOne`, and `findOneAndReplace` operations in collections. `update`
+operations will not use the codec to encode documents, as they only support update operators and can't work with the
+entire document.

 ### Codecs and type maps